IMAGINE!

 Alexander Calder: Mobile [ca 1953-1954] three-dimensional object with moving parts, painted metal sheet, metal rods, steel wire

 Surrealism as an "ism" started a hundred years ago, one of the seismic movements that changed the course of art after the First World War.
 Its central features had always existed in poetry, tales of mystery and imagination and authors such as Dostoevsky.
 The distinction of the surrealist movement was that it was conscious about the unconscious, in practices including automatic writing.
-It was inspired by psychoanalysis, but Sigmund Freud rejected the movement, because it was too obvious.
+It was inspired by psychoanalysis, but Sigmund Freud rejected the movement, because it was too obvious for him.

 The first surrealist film was Germaine Dulac's La Coquille et le clergyman (1928) and a corpus of surrealist avantgarde started to grow in the cinema, including Maya Deren's Meshes of the Afternoon (1943).
 The most famous film was Un chien andalou (1929) by Luis Buñuel and Salvador Dalí.